danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](03.js)
    - [Test](03.test.js)

+4. Biggest Number Out of 2

-4. takes in 2 numbers and returns the larger number.
+   - Goal: write a function called solution that takes in 2 numbers and returns the larger number.

-   - Example:
+   - Examples:

      ```js
      solution(5, 9); // Should return 9